zcuric/eslint-plugin-require-sort/README.md

   - [License](#license)

 ## Introduction
-What is 'require'?
+What is `require`?
 From latest [Node documentation](https://nodejs.org/api/modules.html) require is a `function`.
-As Node follows CommonJS module system, require function is the easiest way to include modules that exist in separate files - more on that [here](https://nodejs.org/en/knowledge/getting-started/what-is-require/).
+As Node follows CommonJS module system, `require` function is the easiest way to include modules that exist in separate files - more on that [here](https://nodejs.org/en/knowledge/getting-started/what-is-require/).

-Difference between CommonJS and ES2015 modules is very nicely explain [in this short talk](https://www.youtube.com/watch?v=8O_H2JgV7EQ).
+Difference between CommonJS and ES2015 modules is very nicely explained [in this short talk](https://www.youtube.com/watch?v=8O_H2JgV7EQ).

 [From AST point of view](https://astexplorer.net/#/gist/577afe7c245364a40a495051b8289508/9dc2d43629dd548417fb26b4c2aa9ae68578b7d1) `const foo = require('bar')` is a `VariableDeclaration` and `require` is `CallExpression`.
 And in this eslint plugin is treated as such.
 `foo` is in this case an `Identifier`.